Her name is one of my all-time top 10 favorite females.

 The St. Louis brewery and its employees give big dollars to candidates without regard to party.

-The brewery is the 63rd biggest corporate political donor in the nation over the last 20 years, contributing more than 11 million dollars, according to the Center for Responsive Politics in federal campaigns.
+The brewery is the 63rd biggest corporate political donor in the nation over the last 20 years, contributing more than $11 million, according to the Center for Responsive Politics.

-Anheuser Busch is number one among beer and wine companies, giving nearly ten times more than Miller.
+In federal campaigns, Anheuser-Busch is number one among beer and wine companies, giving nearly 10 times more than Miller.

-And that has political fundraisers worried about Anheuser-Bush's possible sale to Belgium beard giant in BIV.
+And that has political fundraisers worried about Anheuser-Busch's possible sale to Belgium beard giant InBev.

-Republican political consultant and fundraiser John Hancock said it could have an impact on campaigns from the U.S. Senate down to state representatives without question.
+Republican political consultant and fundraiser John Hancock said it could have an impact on campaigns from the U.S. Senate down to state representatives.

-I mean, if this outfit's given 11 million dollars over what a number of years is some outfit in Brussels gonna do that?
+I mean, if this outfit's given $11 million over what a number of years, is some outfit in Brussels going to do that?

 They may give more, though.